OnePulse/documentation/private/pulse_search_api/query_notation.md

 The page param is optional and can be used as expected to provide pagination of the results.

 :pencil2: Querys will be limited to a max of 2000 results.
 This mean pagination may not return all the pulses that match a query if it is too loose.
 A more specific query should be used in this case.

+#### Is Store Param
+The `is_store` flag can be set to true to filter out pulses that are catalogued for sale.
+The flag can be used on either endpoint but logically only makes sense to be used on the authenticated API at `/api/pulses/query`

 ### Query Examples